-- 1. Tengo un resfriado terrible. - 2.
-Necesito descansar, y tengo tres días libres la semana que viene.
+- 1. -Tengo un resfriado horrible. - 2. -Necesito descansar, y tengo tres días libres la semana que viene.

-and so on.
 The activity can be done by asking individuals to supply consejos orally or in writing, by students working in pairs or groups to come up with as many consejos as possible, and so on.